← Back to blog

 Dynamic interpretations of the past

 The Uniarts Helsinki History Forum blog regularly publishes comments on topical themes and initiatives regarding the history of performing arts.
 The blog posts are written by researchers affiliated with the Uniarts History Forum.
 In their texts, the researchers shed light on both their own academic projects and the fields of arts and history research in general.
 The blog “Dynamic interpretations of the past” is a publication (ISSN 2736-9986).
 Editorial board: Anne Kauppala (editor in chief), Kaarina Kilpiö, Vesa Kurkela, Markus Mantere, Saijaleena Rantanen and Johanna Rauhaniemi (editorial coordinator).
+History Forum is part of Uniarts Helsinki`s Research Institute.

 Latest posts